Payback Period PB Explained

 Payback period is an appealing metric because its meaning is easily understood.
 Nevertheless, here are some points to keep in mind when using payback period:

 - PB cannot be calculated if the positive cash inflows do not eventually outweigh the cash outflows.
-That is why this metric (like IRR) is of little use when used with a pure "costs only" business case or cost of ownership analysis.
+That is why this metric is of little use when used with a pure "costs only" business case or cost of ownership analysis.

 - There can be more than one payback period for a given cash flow stream.
 PB examples such as the one above typically show cumulative cash flow increasing continuously.
 In real world cash flow results, however, cumulative cash flow can decrease as well as increase from period to period.
 When cumulative cash flow is positive in one period, but negative again in the next, there can be more than one break even point in time.